Monitoring prostate cancer

 Benefits of active surveillance for early prostate cancer

-• you avoid or delay having a prostatectomy or radiotherapy
+- you avoid or delay having a radical prostatectomy or radiotherapy

-• your chance of living for another 10 years with active surveillance is the same as with prostatectomy or radiotherapy.
+- Your chance of living for another 10 years with active surveillance is the same as with radical prostatectomy or radiotherapy.

 Disadvantages of active surveillance for early prostate cancer

-• you may find it too worrying to wait for test results or look out for symptoms
+- You may find it too worrying to have to wait for test results or to look out for symptoms.

 What is watchful waiting?

-The aim of watchful waiting is to control the symptoms of cancer rather than cure it.
-You can have treatment if there are signs the cancer is growing, or if it is starting to cause symptoms.
+The aim of watchful waiting is to control the symptoms of prostate cancer rather than cure it.
+With watchful waiting, you do not have regular scans or start treatment unless the cancer is changing, or you get symptoms.
+This means you avoid treatment and its side effects for as long as possible.

 Watchful waiting for early prostate cancer

-If you have early prostate cancer your doctor may talk to you about watchful waiting (watch and wait) if you are not well enough to have a prostatectomy or radiotherapy.
+If you have early prostate cancer your doctor may talk to you about watchful waiting if:

 Watchful waiting for locally advanced prostate cancer

-If you have locally advanced prostate cancer, your doctor might talk to you about watchful waiting (watch and wait) if:
+If you have locally advanced prostate cancer, your doctor might talk to you about watchful waiting if:

 What does watchful waiting involve?

-Instead of having treatment, you see your doctor regularly (usually your GP).
-They will ask if you have any new symptoms, such as difficulty passing urine (peeing) or bone pain.
+You will meet with your doctor regularly.
+This is usually your GP.
+But sometimes it may be your urologist, cancer doctor or specialist nurse (CNS).
+They will ask if you have any new symptoms – for example, difficulty passing urine (peeing) or bone pain.
 If you do have symptoms, you may have regular blood tests to check your PSA levels.

-If you have any symptoms, or your PSA level rises, your GP will refer you back to the specialist at the hospital.
-They will usually recommend hormonal therapy.
+Many people on watchful waiting will never need any treatment for their prostate cancer.
+If you develop any symptoms, or your PSA level rises, your GP will refer you back to the urologist at the hospital.
+The urologist will usually recommend hormonal therapy.
 This will not cure the cancer, but it can often help control it for many years.

 About our information